zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

 #### Create a Digital Ocean droplet
  - Create an account on [Digital Ocean][Digital Ocean].
+ - Create a droplet with the following settings:
  - **Image**: Ubuntu 18.04 x64
  - **Plan**: Standard
  - **Size**: